PolyFEM

 JSON File

 For this example, we solve the Laplacian on a (triangular) plate-hole mesh with Dirichlet boundary conditions and a constant RHS.
 We choose P1 elements implicitly (as this is the default).
-See the JSON specificiation for more details.
+See the JSON specification for more details.

 {